-- Group 1a (FULL RLSP FUNDING): Guggenheim recipients
+- Group 1a (FULL RLS FUNDING): Guggenheim recipients

 - Group 1b: Fulbright Research, NEH, NEA, and resident fellowships at the Center for Advanced Study in the Behavioral Sciences (Palo Alto), the National Humanities Center (Research Triangle), the Institute for Advanced Study (Princeton), the Radcliffe Institute for Advanced Study Fellowship (Harvard University)